OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Related Work

 Despite the growing importance of OSINT in cybersecurity, there is limited research on incorporating stakeholder values in developing OSINT technologies \cite{riebe_values_2023, hepenstal2021analysis}.
 Co-design methods applied to the design of AI tools enable stakeholders to brainstorm ideas where the design landscape is underexplored, translating high-level user needs into actionable AI features \cite{Sanders2008CocreationAT}.
 However, a gap remains in applying co-design methodologies with OSINT investigators to address their specific challenges and needs.

 Current AI design paradigms often struggle to identify innovative and feasible design concepts that effectively integrate human values.
 The Matchmaking for AI approach, introduced by Liu et al. \cite{liu2024humancenterednlpfactcheckingcodesigning}, addresses this by borrowing from the earlier, more general Matchmaking method \cite{bly_design_1999, Dijk2019DiscoveringUF}.
 It maps AI techniques to user activities using probes, fostering mutual learning between stakeholders and AI researchers.
 This method extends traditional co-design practices by focusing on practical feasibility and aligning existing AI capabilities with domain-specific tasks.
-We propose enhancing this model by incorporating real-world OSINT investigations and collaboration, allowing participants to explore AI's role in cybersecurity risk assessment.

-Generative AI presents valuable material for co-design, enabling stakeholders to explore new ways to enhance OSINT investigations \cite{sarkar2023participatory, kulkarni_word_2023}.
-Large language models (LLMs) like ChatGPT and Gemini have been used as probes to identify areas for improvement and assess their domain-specific applications \cite{kulkarni_word_2023}.
-Such generative models can be integrated into OSINT workflows to support planning \cite{noy_experimental_2023, bhattacharjee_understanding_2023}, creative problem-solving \cite{he_ai_2024, doshi_generative_2023}, and provide real-time feedback \cite{peng_impact_2023, wan_it_2024}.
+We extend the Matchmaking for AI method by incorporating a longitudinal aspect, allowing us to study the use of generative AI tools over an extended period and across multiple phases of co-design.
+This enables AI solutions to be practically integrated into workflows and adaptable to evolving team dynamics \cite{chin2009exploring, stahl2005groups}.
+By embedding the method within a real-world context, we validated design ideas through longitudinal observation of participants conducting vulnerability assessments with actual clients.